When will schools have students back in classrooms?

 Will students have to wear masks while at school?

 Yes, it is the District’s expectation that all individuals wear masks in accordance to the CDPH Guidance for the Use of Face Coverings.
-During athletics, mask will be worn even under heavy exertion to the extent tolerable.
-Masks are required for all while riding on school buses.
+The Guidance states that masks must be worn indoors, on buses, and in densely crowded outdoor situations.
+During competitive athletics, mask will be worn even under heavy exertion to the extent tolerable.
 When there are exceptions, while eating and drinking or playing wind instruments, additional mitigations may be implemented.

 What do I do if my student cannot wear a mask for medical reasons?